stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 The *Legal* layer of interoperability is perhaps the one most emphasised by EOSC, by enabling collaboration across organizational barriers to joinly build a research infrastructure, but this is an area that both FDO and Linked Data are relatively weak in directly supporting.
 The EOSC IF recommendations in this layer are largely related to governance practices and metadata, for instance licensing, privacy and usage policies; these are also essential for cross-institutional and cross-repository access of FAIR objects.

 Likewise, search and indexing is important FAIR aspect for Findability, but is poorly supported globally by FDO and Linked Data.
-Efforts such as Open Research Knowledge Graph (ORKG) <span class="citation" data-cites="10.1007/978-3-030-30760-8_31">(Jaradeh et al. [2019](#ref-10.1007/978-3-030-30760-8_31))</span>, DataCite’s PID Graph <span class="citation" data-cites="10.5438/jwvf-8a66">(Fenner and Aryani [2019](#ref-10.5438/jwvf-8a66))</span> and Google Knowledge Graph <span class="citation" data-cites="singhal2012">(Singhal [2012](#ref-singhal2012))</span> have improved programmatic findability to some degree, however not significantly for domain-specific semantic artefacts, currently scattered across multiple semantic catalogues <span class="citation" data-cites="10.48550/arXiv.2305.06746">(Corcho et al. [2023](#ref-10.48550/arXiv.2305.06746))</span>.
+Efforts such as Open Research Knowledge Graph (ORKG) <span class="citation" data-cites="10.1007/978-3-030-30760-8_31">(Jaradeh et al. [2019](#ref-10.1007/978-3-030-30760-8_31))</span>, DataCite’s PID Graph <span class="citation" data-cites="10.5438/jwvf-8a66">(Fenner and Aryani [2019](#ref-10.5438/jwvf-8a66))</span> and Google Knowledge Graph <span class="citation" data-cites="singhal2012">(Singhal [2012](#ref-singhal2012))</span> have improved programmatic findability to some degree, however not significantly for domain-specific semantic artefacts, currently scattered across multiple semantic catalogues [[Corcho 2023]].
 There is a strong role for organizations like EOSC to provide such broader registries, moving beyond scholarly output metadata federations.
 The [EOSC Marketplace](https://marketplace.eosc-portal.eu/) has for instance recently been expanded to include training material, software and data sources.

 <div id="tbl:eosc">